-This is the third part of our series on Lean product development, Lean project management and visual work management for hardware teams.
+This is the third part of our series on Lean product development, Lean project management and visual work management and visual management boards for hardware teams.

 The benefits of visual work management